ranjankuldeep/Data_Migration/README.md

 # Data_Migration
-Go project for migrating data from mongoDb to PostgresSql with creating pipelines.
+Go project for migrating data from MongoDB to PostgreSQL with pipelines.